nbzzzz/KiCASS/README.md

 #### Kinect Requirements

-- Windows 8, 8.1, or 10
+- Windows 8, 8.1, or 10*
 - USB 3.0 port
 - 4GB+ RAM
 - DX11-capable graphics adapter
 - [Kinect for Windows Runtime 2.0](https://www.microsoft.com/en-ca/download/details.aspx?id=44559)

-*Unfortunately, Windows 7 is not supported by the latest Kinect runtime.
-Please refer to the "System Requirements" tab in the above link for more details.
+**Unfortunately, Windows 7 is not supported by the latest Kinect runtime.
+Please refer to the [System Requirements](https://www.microsoft.com/en-ca/download/details.aspx?id=44559&e6b34bbe-475b-1abd-2c51-b5034bcdd6d2=True) for more details.*

 #### Download KiCASS-desktop

+- [download]() the latest stable release, or
-The latest stable release can be downloaded at (download link here).
-Or, build the latest version on Github using [Visual Studio](https://www.visualstudio.com/products/visual-studio-community-vs).
-Archived releases can be found in the Builds folder.
+- build the latest version using [Visual Studio](https://www.visualstudio.com/products/visual-studio-community-vs)

+*Archived releases can be found in the Builds folder.*

 #### Using KiCASS-desktop